COVID-19: How pangolins trafficking can cause a pandemic

 According to the scientists, the poached animals are transported by traffickers into China and Myanmar through road and postal services.

 The poachers have made use of road transport, local taxi and postal service as the modes of trafficking.
-In southeren states, transportion of pangolins was carried out via road in trucks and other heavy vehicles by West Bengal to Assam, Nagaland, and transport into China via Myanmar.
+In southern states, transportion of pangolins was carried out via road in trucks and other heavy vehicles by West Bengal to Assam, Nagaland, and transport into China via Myanmar.

 Highly trafficked